 Jennifer Schultz, PharmD, FASHP

 Jennifer received her PharmD degree from Creighton University and completed an ASHP-accredited PGY1 pharmacy residency at Group Health Cooperative of Puget Sound in Seattle, WA.
 After completion of her residency, Jennifer worked as the Clinical Pharmacy Manager/ Pharmacy Residency Program Director and eventually the Assistant Director of Pharmacy at Southwest Washington Medical Center in Vancouver, WA.
 She participated in ASHP Foundation’s Pharmacy Leadership Institute in 2014.
-Jennifer has been an active member of ASHP throughout her career, serving the Section of Inpatient Care Practitioners (SICP) Executive Committee as Chair and Director-at-Large.
-She has served as Chair for the Pharmacy Technician Statement Committee, the Joint Section/Forum Practice Advancement Initiative (PAI) Coordinating Committee, the Council on Education and Workforce Development, and the Task Force for Pharmacy’s Changing Demographics.
-She has served as Program Chair for Midyear Clinical Meeting programs, state delegate for WA and MT, and has published in AJHP.
-Jennifer was honored with the Distinguished Service Award from ASHP’s SICP in 2014.
-Jennifer is currently the Clinical Pharmacy Supervisor and RPD at Bozeman Health Deaconess Hospital in Bozeman, Montana, where she provides direct patient care, precepts residents/students, and strives to enhance medication safety and outcomes.
-Jennifer just completed a term serving on the Board of Directors for the American Society of Health-System Pharmacists (ASHP).
+Jennifer recently transitioned into the position as Medication Safety & Quality Specialist after serving as the Clinical Pharmacy Supervisor for Bozeman Health.
+Jennifer has been an active member of ASHP throughout her career serving in numerous leadership roles and ultimately as an ASHP Board of Directors member.
+She has served as Program Chair for ASHP Midyear Clinical Meeting programs, ASHP state delegate for WA and MT, and has published in AJHP.
+Jennifer was honored with the Distinguished Service Award from ASHP’s Section of Inpatient Care Practitioners in 2014.

 Amanda Woloszyn, PharmD, BCPS

-Amanda has been with Bozeman Health for 5 years.
-She received her Doctorate of Pharmacy from Butler University in Indianapolis, Indiana.
+Amanda received her Doctorate of Pharmacy from Butler University in Indianapolis, Indiana.
 Her PGY-1 Pharmacy Practice residency was completed at Spectrum Health in Grand Rapids, Michigan, and her PGY-2 specialty residency in Emergency Medicine was completed at Mayo Clinic in Rochester, Minnesota.
-She expanded the Emergency Medicine program at the University of Virginia in Charlottesville, Virginia, prior to moving back to Bozeman.
+After completion of her residencies, Amanda worked as an Emergency Medicine Clinical Pharmacist at the University of Virginia in Charlottesville, Virginia, where she helped expand their emergency medicine program.
+She precepted resident and students in addition to teaching medical students at the school.
+Amanda joined Bozeman Health in 2014 as a clinical pharmacist initiating new programs including an ED culture follow up program.
+She recently moved into the Clinical Supervisor role.
+Since 2015, she has worked with the WWAMI medical school as the Director of Pharmacology providing their didactic pharmacology lectures.
 She has been recognized and awarded with outstanding preceptor awards from the Bozeman Health Pharmacy Residency Program (2016, 2018).
-Amanda was born and raised in Bozeman and enjoys all the area has to offer.
+Amanda was born and raised in Bozeman and continues to enjoy and explore all the area has to offer with her husband and baby girl.

 Kristal Barker, PharmD